-The Community Facilities District No. 2016-1 of the County of Orange (Village of Esencia) (the "Issuer" or "District") hereby provides its annual report (the "Annual Report") for the fiscal year ended June 30, 2021 in connection with the following Bonds:
+The South Orange County Public Financing Authority (the "Authority" or the "Issuer") hereby provides its annual report (the "Annual Report") for the fiscal year ended June 30, 2021 in connection with the following Bonds, which are secured and repaid by special tax revenues collected in Community Facilities District Nos.
+2002-1 and 2003-1 of the County of Orange (each a "District" and together the "Districts").